When you’re fighting for life – yours or another’s – to give up is not an option.

-Jack’s Memorial Tournament benefits Nationwide Children’s Hospital, the place where Nan was saved.
-Their involvement with the Honda Classic helps the benefit the Nicklaus Children’s Hospital, through their Nicklaus Children’s Health Foundation.
+Jack’s Memorial Tournament benefits Nationwide Children’s Hospital, the place where Nan was saved in 1966.
+Their involvement with the Honda Classic helps to benefit the Nicklaus Children’s Hospital, through their Nicklaus Children’s Health Foundation.

 “When I first got to this hospital 21 years ago, this was an empty field we used to have to land out helicopters,” Burke says.

 “And now, because of Jack and Barbara and their foundation and their generosity, this building now stands here.
 All of those families can sleep with their babies in the cardiac Intensive Care Unit and be with them, side by side.

 “It’s the best kind of care. … I’ll be forever grateful for that.”